 This article will describe the FIDO2 authenticator.
-I will assume you have created a new ASP.NET Core 3.1
+I will assume you have downloaded the FREE ASP.NET Core

 Tutorial: Get started with Razor Pages in ASP.NET Core.

 The ASP.NET Core 3.1 - FIDO Utilities Project (FUP) is a collection of utilities I use in the ASP.NET Core 5.0 - Users

 Without Passwords Project (UWPP).
 I have upgraded the FUP with Bootstrap v5 and Bootstrap Native v4.
 FUP

 version 2.1 features SingleUser Authentication, Admin Page with Send Email Tests, ExceptionEmailerMiddleware,

 The SMTP Settings Tester is updated and now located in the authorized Pages > Admin folder.
 The EmailSender

 and AES Cipher Demo are also updated.
 Registered users can download the source code for free on KenHaggerty.

 The UWPP is published at Fido.
 KenHaggerty.
 Com.